District Court Case Evaluation FAQs

 How does District Court Case Evaluation work?

 District court judges send orders for case evaluation to the OCBA.
 Next, parties to the case will submit case summaries to the OCBA.
-The OCBA distributes those summaries to attorneys who will serve as Evaluators, prior to the case evaluation date.
+The OCBA distributes those summaries prior to the case evaluation date to the attorneys who will serve as evaluators.

 Do I need to hire an attorney to represent me?

 No. District Court Case Evaluation is open to both pro se (non-represented) parties and attorneys who are representing their clients.

 How often are Case Evaluation dates set at the OCBA?